i.e. check torch.nn's all functions

 worker_init_fn=None, *, prefetch_factor=2, persistent_workers=False)

-to reshuffle the data every epoch - sampler(Sampler or Iterable,opt,
+• shuffle(bool,opt,False): set to True to reshuffle the data every epoch

 Load Fashion-MNIST Dataset